 - Skin care Products e.g. moisturizers

 - Shower Gels

 - Deodorants and Antiperspirants

 The use of Parabens in shampoos is nothing new, in fact Parabens have been included in shampoo since the early 1900’s.
 They are the most common form of preservative for shampoo and skin care products.
 Parabens are extremely common in the cosmetics industry.

-This is our number one choice and one of our all-time favorite shampoos.
+Christina Moss Naturals Shampoo is one of our top choices and one of our all-time favorite shampoos.
 It’s a terrific formula that cleanses your hair and makes it feeling healthy and vibrant.
 There just aren’t many shampoos that can compare, it’s a salon quality shampoo at an affordable price.
 The company is also environmentally friendly.

 Personally I like to exercise caution, but that doesn’t mean I believe Parabens are dangerous.
 In the end, who wants to take a chance when there are any number of good Paraben free shampoo and skin care products available.

 The other point to consider is that there are just too many variables to take into account- we can all be affected differently by different things.
 There is no greater example of this than in the case of mold allergy.
 Some people are completely unaffected while others become very sick.
 Because of this it’s very hard to prove or disprove whether some organic or synthetic products are actually dangerous or even carcinogenic.
 This can relate to a range of issues including general health, existing allergies and even the fact that the patient might have a condition or illness that makes them more susceptible.

 As with most chemicals used in the cosmetics industry, the long-term effects are largely unknown.
 It’s fair to say our shampoos and toothpastes require closer scrutiny.
 I like to play it safe, which is why we use Paraben free shampoo and recommend others do the same.